Mali detains 20 suspected Islamists, including two French: sources

 Armed separatist groups and the Malian government signed a peace agreement in June designed to stop uprisings in the north, but Ansar Dine was not a signatory.

-Reporting by Tiemoko Diarra and Adama Diarra, Writing by Daniel Flynn, Editing by G Crosse and Ken Wills
+Reporting by Mathieu Bonkoungou and Adama Diarra, Writing by Daniel Flynn, editing by G Crosse